 You might have your own criteria too, which is good.
 Make sure you set some ground rules on how to determine if a Magic Booster Box is worth it in your own opinion.
 That will save you a lot of money over time I’m sure.

-When Is Buying a Magic Booster Box a Good Idea?
+When Is Buying a Booster Box a Good Idea?

-Buying a Magic Booster Box is a good idea if you can afford it too.
+- If you can afford it.
 I’ve never met a person who was overly thrilled about buying something they couldn’t afford.
 You’ll enjoy the Booster Box WAY more if you know you can afford it and you didn’t take food off the table to do so.

-Buying a Magic Booster Box is a good idea if you want to get a better deal by the pack.
+- If you want to get a better deal.
 It’s the same idea….the more you buy, the better the price.
 Buying by the pack can get expensive so in those cases I think if you want more cards you should buy Magic by the Booster Box.
 Here’s a breakdown of the average prices of packs and boxes to give you a better idea of why it’s worth it to buy Magic Booster Boxes.

 Product | Set Type | Booster Box Price | Pack Price When Buying By The Box | Avg Retail Pack Price | Per Pack $ Savings When Buying By The Box | % Savings When Buying By The Box |